progit/progit/README.md

 * Be careful to use UTF-8 encoding in your files.
 * Do not mix changes to the original english with translations in a single pull request.
 * If your pull request changes a translation, prefix your pull request and commits'messages with the ISO 639 code, e.g. `[de] Update chapter 2`.
+Please only push files where there is already some translation done.
 * Make sure the translation changes can be automatically merged.
 The maintainers can not make the merge manually if there are some conflicts.
 * Make as sure as possible that the changes work correctly for publishing to pdf, ebooks and the git-scm.com website